SUBSCRIBE TO OUR FREE NEWSLETTER

 Research published earlier this year found that residential proximity to fracking is correlated with a higher risk of dying early.
 Another recent study estimated that reducing energy-related air pollution would prevent more than 50,000 premature deaths and save $608 billion per year in the U.S. alone.

-Despite the clear case for moving more quickly toward green energy, President Joe Biden has yet to use his executive authority to cancel nearly two dozen fracked gas export projects that are set to unleash pollution equivalent to roughly 400 new coal-fired power plants.
+Despite the clear case for moving more quickly toward green energy, President Joe Biden has yet to use his executive authority to cancel nearly two dozen fracked gas export projects set to unleash pollution equivalent to roughly 400 new coal-fired power plants.

 "Moving forward, the only long-term solution is to end fracking in the Keystone State," Masur stressed.
-"It's long past time to end our antiquated reliance on fossil fuels, and transition our state to power generated by clean, renewable sources such as wind and solar."
+"It's long past time to end our antiquated reliance on fossil fuels and transition our state to power generated by clean, renewable sources such as wind and solar."